Who Is at Fault in a Car Accident When Changing Lanes?

 Improper lane changes account for thousands of fatalities and serious injuries each year.
 Also known as sideswipe accidents– who is fault depends upon the circumstances.
 Further, determining liability often requires a thorough investigation by the police.
 While the driver making the lane change is generally at fault, the issue is less certain when both drivers attempt it at the same time.
 It all comes down to which motorist had the right of way.

-If this has happened to you, and you are looking for answers, at Douglas and London, we will protect your interests while holding those responsible for the accident accountable.
+If this has happened to you, and you are looking for answers, at Douglas and London, our New York City car accident lawyers will protect your interests while holding those responsible for the accident accountable.
 We can help you obtain the maximum compensation for your injuries.